 You should also check the responsiveness of your slider to make sure it looks good on all devices.

-On the mobile view, you should replace your image to make it look good enough on the vertical and narrow screen.
+On the mobile view, you should rearrange your image to make it look good enough on the vertical and narrow screen.

 I’ve also changed some styling options in the WP Customizer (Appearance -> Customize) to replace the color scheme of the website which changed the color of all its buttons, fonts, and some other elements.

-I’ve replaced the standard logo with a custom one as well, so here is what I’ve got:
+I’ve replaced the standard logo with a custom one as well (but it doesn’t matter ’cause I blur it here), so here is what I’ve got:

 As you see on the custom homepage slider, I’ve also rebuilt the standard menu and replaced it with a custom one.
 Here’s one of my older posts on WP menu creation.
 However, it explains how to add items to the menu from the list of pages.